 35. Everest Base Camp Trek

 Situated in Nepal on the famous Mount Everest, this trek is 70 miles long.
-The best thing about this trek is to see the highest peak in the world.
+The best thing about this trek is seeing the highest peak in the world.
 The best time to visit this trail is from March to November.

 36. The Narrows